 A viral test is done to find infection-causing viruses.

-It may take as little as one day or up to several weeks to get test results.
+It may take as little as 1 day or up to several weeks to get test results.

 The results of some viral tests (antibody or antigen tests) are reported in titers.
 A titer is a measure of how much the sample can be diluted before the viral antibodies or antigens can no longer be detected.